coolinmc6/CS-concepts/CS50-Intro-to-CS/CS50-Notes.md

 **Where I am now**

-- buy is now complete
-- I am now working to update the index page to bring in the prices, # of shares, etc. I just need to print it in an attractive way (I should get the user's cash as well)
-- To get started, open up IDE and then hop right into the home.html file to start cleaning up the user's current holdings
+- I am 95% of the way there: the last part is to add my own special "touch".
+I can do that by just allowing a user to add cash.
+- Do that from the home.html page.
+I can have an "Add Cash" with input and simply add cash and redirect back to the home page